About predictive metrics

 Predictive metrics can be used to create predictive audiences in the audience builder.

-You can use Purchase probability and Churn probability in Analysis within the User lifetime technique.
+You can use Purchase probability and Churn probability in Explorations within the User lifetime technique.

 In your data-sharing settings, enable the benchmarking setting.
 You benefit when this setting is ON because Analytics is able to use shared aggregated and anonymous data to improve model quality and improve your predictions.